Readit News logoReadit News

 Dyac commented on What should I expect from moving tech jobs from USA to Europe? · Posted by u/tech_lizzard

-NicoJuicy · 6 months ago
+NicoJuicy · a year ago

 Yeah, having kids and working till 23:00 perhaps ain't possible.